vikki-xiaohua/RabbitMQ-series-publish-subscribe/README.md

-> When you want to use consumer retry mechanism, you should throw the exceptions, instead of catch them, otherwise the retry won't work.
+> When you want to use a consumer retry mechanism, you should throw the exceptions, instead of try-catch them, otherwise, the retry won't work.
 Logs below show that the retry mechanism is working.

 ```